audreylyn/sikhay-new-theme/IMPLEMENTATION-GUIDE.md

 - "Enter Quiz" → "Magsimula"

 ### 3. **Updated Score Display**
-- Changed from "Score: 0/18" to "Score: 0/24" to reflect the new total
+- Changed from "Puntos0/18" to "Puntos0/24" to reflect the new total

 ---